odriverobotics/ODrive/docs/troubleshooting.md

 The conjecture is that the high switching current creates large ripples in the power supply of the DRV8301 gate driver chips, thus tripping its under-voltage fault detection.

 To resolve this issue you can limit the M0 current to 40A.
 The lowest current at which the DRV fault was observed is 45A on one test motor and 50A on another test motor.
-Refer to [this post](https://discourse.odriverobotics.com/t/drv-fault-on-odrive-v3-4/558) for instructions for a hardware fix
+Refer to [this post](https://discourse.odriverobotics.com/t/drv-fault-on-odrive-v3-4/558) for instructions for a hardware fix.

 ## Common Encoder Errors